 The coordinator is responsible for organising the project's work.
 The coordinator should be qualified in European project management as well as in the topic tackled by the project.
-The coordinator should be able to act as a driving force in the partnership and to mobilise the partners in order to achieve the objectives laid down in the application within the specified deadlines.
+The coordinator should act as a driving force in the partnership and mobilise the partners in order to achieve the objectives laid down in the application within the specified deadlines.